cequence-io/ws-client/json-repair/README.md

 Note that we aimed to provide convert the original code to Scala "one-to-one" hence the code is in essence procedural and might not be idiomatic Scala.

+Note that all but one tests (around 140) from the original Python library have been ported to Scala and are passing!
+See [here](/src/test/scala/io/cequence/jsonrepair/JsonRepairSpec.scala)

 ## Features

 ### Fixing Common JSON Syntax Errors